 First, you’ll need to either pick or buy the berries.
 Next, you’ll need a pitcher of cold water.
 Add sumac berries to the pitcher.
 Afterwards, use a strainer to filter out any particles from the berries.

-Keep the sumac lemonade low-glycemic by not adding any sugar.
+Keep the sumac lemonade low carb by not adding any sugar.
 Instead, you can use Monk fruit or Stevia extract.
 However, try the sumac lemonade without anything else.
 You might like the taste of sumac tea just like this.

 In India, hot tea made with sumac is quite popular.
-There, people make it by adding a couple handfuls of sumac berries to hot water.
+There, people make it by boiling water then adding a couple handfuls of sumac berries to the hot water.
 This drink is known as Indian lemonade.

 However, some people say that exposing sumac berries to hot water neutralizes some of the vitamin C. Is this really a problem?
 Hardly.
 Even if some of the vitamin C neutralizes, hot sumac tea is still a delicious, healthy drink.

 Herbal teas like sumac are diuretics.
 Diuretics increase the amount of urine expelled.
 Some people take diuretics to detoxify the body.
 Detoxification sounds healthy, right?